awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code using the phone keypad\.

-## Step 2: Request an AWS Direct Connect Connection<a name="ConnectionRequest"></a>
+## Step 2: Request an AWS Direct Connect Dedicated Connection or Accept a Hosted Connection<a name="ConnectionRequest"></a>

-For connections of 1 Gbps or higher, you can submit a connection request using the AWS Direct Connect console\.
+For dedicated connections, you can submit a connection request using the AWS Direct Connect console\.
+For hosted connections, work with an AWS Direct Connect Partner to request a hosted connection\.
 Ensure that you have the following information:
 + The port speed that you require\.
-You cannot change the port speed after you've created the connection request\.
+You cannot change the port speed after you create the connection request\.
 + The AWS Direct Connect location at which the connection is to be terminated\.

-If you require a port speed less than 1 Gbps, you cannot request a connection using the console\.
-Instead, contact an APN partner, who can create a hosted connection for you, which you then accept\.
+You cannot use the AWS Direct Connect console to request a hosted connection\.
+Instead, contact an AWS Direct Connect Partner, who can create a hosted connection for you, which you then accept\.
 Skip the following procedure and go to [ Accept Your Hosted Connection](#get-started-accept-hosted-connection)\.

 **To create a new AWS Direct Connect connection**

-1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/v2/home/](https://console.aws.amazon.com/directconnect/v2/home/)\.
+1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/v2/home](https://console.aws.amazon.com/directconnect/v2/home)\.

 1. On the **AWS Direct Connect** screen, under **Get started**, choose **Create a connection**\.